Who is Caitlin Traylor?

 What is her current situation?

-Caitlin will begin studying Media Production in Bristol UWE in September 2020.
+Caitlin began studying Media Production in Bristol UWE in September 2020.
 She hopes to gain more knowledge of the different media sectors as well as developing her own personal style.
-Until this period, as part of Of Social Creatures, has made a short documentary series and plans to continue to make more.
-She has also started a blog as an outlet for her other interests while creating a space for opportunity of discussion of all kinds of topics.
+Alongside this, as part of Of Social Creatures, has she will continue to make more content on YouTube an her blog.